parazeeknova/nyxtext/.github/README.md

 - [ ] There is no dynamic heading.
 - [ ] Search bar does not work.

-- Currently the codebase is not modular and contains a lot of redundant code and is not optimized for performance, has two versions.
-First tkinter based and second custom tkinter based (hybrid).

 ---
 ### 🛹 Development :